ashur/notification-demo/src/pages/cranberry.md

     name: "@khlebnikovayulia"
 tags: ["pages", "photos"]
 ---
-Cranberries are a group of evergreen dwarf shrubs or trailing vines in the subgenus Oxycoccus of the genus Vaccinium.
-In Britain, cranberry may refer to the native species Vaccinium oxycoccos, while in North America, cranberry may refer to Vaccinium macrocarpon.
+> Cranberries are a group of evergreen dwarf shrubs or trailing vines in the subgenus _Oxycoccus_ of the genus _Vaccinium_.
+In Britain, cranberry may refer to the native species _Vaccinium oxycoccos_, while in North America, cranberry may refer to _Vaccinium macrocarpon_.